mikependon/RepoDB/RepoDb.Docs/reporting-an-issue.md

 In this page, we will guide you with the standards on how to report an issue.

-> The standards provided on this page is mostly introduced by the author itself.
+**Disclaimer:** The standards provided on this page is mostly introduced by the author itself.
 Please do let us know if you think a change is needed by submitting a pull-request on this page.

-## :heavy_check_mark: Type of Issues
+## Type of Issues

 We considered the following issues.